 Losing a loved one is always devastating, but when your family member passes away due to the negligence or reckless conduct of someone else, it is especially tragic.
-If your loved one died as the result of another party’s bad actions, the attorneys at Taylor Martino, PC can help.
+If your loved one died as the result of another party’s bad actions, the wrongful death lawyers in Mobile, AL at Taylor Martino, PC can help.
 Call us today to learn more and discuss the first steps you should take.

 There is nothing more shocking than losing a loved on in a fatal accident.
 Whether it happens at work, as the result of a serious car accident, or from a defective product or any other accident type, learning that your loved one has suffered a fatal injury can be extremely trying to deal with.

 At the law offices of Taylor Martino, P.C., our experienced Alabama wrongful death attorneys understand that when you are mourning the loss of loved one, filing a civil action for damages may not be at the top of your priority list.
 We understand, and want to reassure you that our attorneys are here to patiently and compassionately help you and your family understand your options and right to damages.

 A wrongful death claim is a type of civil action that is filed after the wrongful or neglectful actions of one party lead to the death of another.
 An Alabama wrongful death lawsuit is permissible in situations where the decedent would have had a personal injury claim had the injury not resulted in death.
 These types of claims are typically filed on the behalf of the surviving spouse or immediate family member of a person who was killed in an unpredictable and tragic accident type, and can be used to seek punitive damages.

 A wrongful death lawsuit in Alabama may be pursued when any type of accident results in the death of another.
 This includes, but is not limited to: